singularityhacker/Agile-Notes/Kanban/Guide-Study.md

 _The Kanban Guide for Scrum Teams_ is the result of a collaboration between members of the Scrum.org community and leaders of the Kanban community.
 Together, they stand behind _The Kanban Guide for Scrum Teams_.
 It is their shared belief that professional product development practitioners can benefit from the application of Kanban together with Scrum.

+> Note that both of these guys are really good: Daniel Vacanti and Yuval Yeret.
+Would be worth your time to watch some of their lectures on YouTube.

 **Relation to the Scrum Guide**

 This guide does not replace or discount any part of _The Scrum Guide_.
 It is designed to enhance and expand the practices of Scrum.
 This guide assumes the reader is operating a process using the Scrum framework.
 Therefore, _The Scrum Guide_ applies in its entirety.

+> Dispels the false dycotomy assumed by 99% of prople who discuss scrum and kanban.

 **Definition of Kanban**

 Kanban (n): a strategy for optimizing the flow of value through a process that uses a visual, work-in-progress limited pull system.

+> Observations:
+>
+> 1. Flow of value (sprints are concerned with meetign the commitment)
+> 2. Visual
+> 3. WIP limited
+> 4. Pull system

 **Kanban with Scrum Theory**